Adal Sultanate: Legacy

 In 1950, the British Somaliland protectorate government commissioned an archaeological survey in twelve desert towns in present-day Republic of Somaliland, near the border with Ethiopia.
 According to the expedition team, the sites yielded the most salient evidence of late medieval period affluence.
 They contained ruins of what were evidently once large cities belonging to the Adal Sultanate.
 Towns such as Awbare, Awbube, Amud, Abasa and Gogesa, featured between 200 and 300 stone houses.
 The walls of certain sites still reportedly stood 18 meters high.
 Excavations in the area yielded 26 silver coins, unlike the copper pieces that were more common in polities below the Horn region.
 The earliest of these recovered coins had been minted by Sultan Barquq (1382–99), also of the Egyptian Burji dynasty, and the latest were again Sultan Qaitbay issues.
 All of the pieces had been struck in either Cairo or Damascus.
 A few gold coins were also discovered during the expedition, making the area the only place in the wider region to yield such pieces.
 Besides coinage, high quality porcelain was recovered from the Adal sites.
 The fine celadon ware was found either lying on the surface, or buried at a depth of seven and a half inches, or ensconced within dense middens four to five feet high.
 Among the artefacts were grey granular sherds with a cracked blue-green or sea-green glaze, and white crystalline fragments with an uncracked green-white glaze.
 Some Ming dynasty ware was also discovered, including many early Ming blue-and-white bowl sherds.
 They were adorned with tendril scrolls on a bluish ground and ornamented with black spotting, while other bowls had floral patterns outlined by grey or black-blue designs.
 Additionally, a few Ming red-and-white sherds were found, as well as white porcelain fragments with bluish highlights.
 The Adal sites appeared to reach an Indian Ocean terminus at the Sa'ad ad-Din Islands, named for Sultan Sa'ad ad-Din II of the Ifat Sultanate.

+According to French historian Jean Doresse, the only city that has endured to the present day from the extensive kingdom of Adal is Harar, which gained its independence, while the many towns that once thrived now exist in ruins within the Somali desert.

 Additionally, local tradition identifies the archaeological site of Tiya in central Ethiopia as Yegragn Dingay ("Gran's stone") in reference to Imam Al-Ghazi.
 According to Joussaume (1995), who led archaeological work there, the site is relatively recent.
 It has been dated to between the 11th and 13th centuries CE.
 Tiya contains a number of megalithic pillars, including anthropomorphic and non-anthropomorphic/non-phallic stelae.
 Flat in form, these structures are characterized by distinctive, elaborate decorations, among which are swords, a standing human figure with arms akimbo, and plant-like symbols.